sourcegraph/sourcegraph-public-snapshot/internal/codeintel/uploads/internal/commitgraph/README.md

 #### Visibility rules

-Our examples will be drawings of commitgraphs.
+Our examples will be drawings of commit graphs.

 We will use `I1`..`In` to denote indexer+root combinations or "index keys".
 For example `I1` could correspond to indices created by `"scip-go"` in the `"backend/"` root directory.